Ruturajkolhar/Crowdfunding-Project-/README.md

 ### we made a study on the provided dataset and performed some data transformation like:

-> removing errors
+> Removing errors

-> converting epoch time columns to local time
+> Converting epoch time columns to local time

-> creating calendar table on created_at column which includes,year, Quarter, month,month  no, financial month,financial quarter etc.
+> Creating calendar table on created_at column which includes,year, Quarter, month,month  no, financial month,financial quarter etc.

-> converting goal amount to USD
+> Converting goal amount to USD

 > And finally modelling the data by establishing relationship.